310mc/https-310mc.github.io-tl/source/_posts/scout/biblio.md

 I read it before too; it ended right at a really good part, didn't it?
 I really get how you feel about wanting to know what happens next.

-Ah—But there's a fan work by a fan of the story who wrote their own sequel, and I know just where it is.
+Ah— But there's a fan work by a fan of the story who wrote their own sequel, and I know just where it is.

 I think that fan was as curious as you and ended up writing it.